12 trees and shrubs for great fall foliage color

 Hydrangea paniculata, panicle hydrangea (Zones 3-8, many sizes of cultivars, from several feet tall to 15 or even 25).
 I know, you don’t think of this for fall, but for its white-to-pinkish trusses of flowers July onward.
 But wow, when those aging flower combine with foliage that turns, too.
 The longer I garden, the more I appreciate this forgiving, long-lived creature.

 Rhus typhina Tiger Eyes (its formal name is ‘Bailtiger’), the gold-leaf cutleaf staghorn sumac (Zones 3-8, about 5-10 feet high and suckering).
 People always ask me about it at spring tours.

 Spiraea thunbergii ‘Ogon,’ gold-leaf spirea (Zones 4-8, 5 feet high and wide).
-Extra-early white blooms and then gold foliage all spring and summer, turning a beautiful butterscotch color in fall and persisting till Christmas.
+Extra-early white blooms and then gold foliage all spring and summer, turning a beautiful butterscotch color in fall and persisting till Christmas before it drops.
 True!

 Stewartia pseudocamellia, Japanese stewartia (Zones 4 or 5-7, 25 or more feet high and wide).
 Peeling bark, summer flowers, and hot fall foliage on this one, and a great overall structure in the winter landscape.

-Viburnum species, including plicatum tomentosum, doublefile viburnum, Zones 5-8, above detail, and others such as carlesii, cassinoides, dentatum, nudum, opulus, lentago and more.
+Viburnum species, including V. plicatum tomentosum (doublefile viburnum, Zones 5-8, above detail) and others such as carlesii, cassinoides, dentatum, nudum, opulus, lentago and more.
 I’m viburnum-mad (and so are the birds).
 Investigate this genus if you have not.